-Volunteer engagement with nonprofits, serving in a voluntary position with a nonprofit on a compensated or uncompensated basis, if a County employee participates in aspects relating to the administration of that entity, may constitute outside employment.
+Volunteer engagement with nonprofits, serving in a voluntary position with a nonprofit on a compensated or uncompensated basis, if a County employee is involved in aspects relating to the administration of that entity, may constitute outside employment.
 (See generally RQO 17-03)

-Additionally, in abundance of caution, if the County employee is a senior member of the Mayor's or a County Commissioner's staff, then because of the public and prominent nature of these positions, engagements with the non-profits, including those on which the employee serves only as a board or committee member, will be treated as regular outside employment.
+Additionally, in abundance of caution, if the County employee is a government executive with significant discretionary authority, then because of the public and prominent nature of these positions, engagements with the non-profits, including those on which the employee serves only as a board or committee member, will be treated as regular outside employment.
 (See INQ 2021-91; INQ 2021-70; INQ 2021-89)